The Hong Kong report – part #2

 I totally support the damages made to the MTR stations and facial recognition towers.

-21. (This question is not about HK itself but is also interesting) What is the attitude of Chinese people from the Mainland towards growing control of society (through technologies)?
-Do you think it could trigger a civil war there?
+21. What is the attitude of Chinese people from the Mainland towards growing control of society?

 I am not sure.

 22. I suppose that you are aware of what are economical results of protests for HK economy.
 Is it worth to damage the HK economy for political reasons?

 I am OK with that, as long as this can awaken the apathetic attitude of Hongkongers and unite us in our stand for freedom.
 The price for freedom is high and i think everyone needs to make sacrifices.
 Big or small.
 This is something that is quite extraordinary as Hongkongers are known to be quite concerned with money and themseleves.
 But through this movement people have forgotten about their selfishness, their money and have bonded together to take one last stand against an evil regime despite knowing the inevitable end.